redis-stack/redis-stack-docs/docs/stack/_index.md

 the package for you.

 * **Redis Stack Insights**: This package ONLY contains RedisInsight, the developer desktop application.
-If you've used Redis Stack Server and you want to explore how your application is working with it, use this package and connect it to your Redis Stack Server deployment.
+If you've used Redis Stack Server and you also want to use Redis Insight to explore your Redis data, select this package.

 ## Getting started